Accenture/AIR/README.md

 - Clone this repo
 - Either start docker CPU environment by running: `bash keras-retinanet-env.sh`
 - Or start docker GPU environment by running: `bash keras-retinanet-gpu-env.sh`
-- Inside docker container, build the AIR project by running: `pip3 install .`
+- Inside docker container, build the AIR project by running: `python setup.py build_ext --inplace`

+## Quick install instructions using Singularity
+- Clone this repo
+- You might wanna specify your `SINGULARITY_CACHEDIR` env variable prior to installation, if so edit the shell scripts used in the next steps
+- Either start docker CPU environment by running: `bash keras-retinanet-env.sh singularity`
+- Or start docker GPU environment by running: `bash keras-retinanet-gpu-env.sh singularity`
+- Go to mounted directory by typing `cd AIR`
+- Build the AIR project by running: `python setup.py build_ext --inplace`

 ## Quick native install instructions
 - Clone this repo